CommunityToolkit/Windows/components/Behaviors/samples/StackedNotificationsBehavior.md

 ## Notification Options

-By default the properties provided on the attached `InfoBar` will be used, like `ContentTemplate` or `IsIconVisible`.
+By default, the properties provided on the attached `InfoBar` will be used, like `ContentTemplate` or `IsIconVisible`.

 However, there are a number of options available on the `Notification` class to override these.
 When set, these will override any defaults or modified properties set on the parent `InfoBar` itself.
 They will be restored to the previously set value on the `InfoBar` after the message has been displayed.